Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Introduction

-The union of all $\Gamma$-copies of the hyperbolic segment in $\Hh$ connecting $\rr$ and $\ii$ is a tree.
-The image of this tree in $G\setminus\Hh$ is a graph, which carries some natural additional structure (e.g., the vertices of the graph are naturally decomposed into two types: the images of the copies of $\ii$ and the images of the copies of $\rr$).
-Axiomatising this additional structure R. Kulkarni defines bipartite cuboid graphs, see p. \pageref{graph}.
-R. Kulkarni shows \cite[theorem 4.2]{kulkarni} that the isomorphism classes of bipartite cuboid graphs correspond bijectively to the conjugacy classes of finite index subgroups of $\Gamma$.
+The union of all $\Gamma$-copies of the hyperbolic line segment in $\Hh$ connecting $\rr$ and $\ii$ is a tree.
+The image of this tree in $G\setminus\Hh$ is a graph, which carries some natural additional structure (e.g., the vertices of the graph are naturally subdivided into two types: the images of the copies of $\ii$ and the images of the copies of $\rr$).
+Axiomatising this additional structure R.~Kulkarni defines bipartite cuboid graphs, see p.~\pageref{graph}.
+R.~Kulkarni shows \cite[theorem 4.2]{kulkarni} that the isomorphism classes of bipartite cuboid graphs correspond bijectively to the conjugacy classes of finite index subgroups of $\Gamma$.
+So knowing the bipartite cuboid graph corresponding to $G$ (together with some extra data which allows one to distinguish $G$ from its conjugates, see theorem~\ref{pointed}) is equivalent to having a nice fundamental domain (a special polygon) for $G$.
+We will denote this graph $\Xc(G)$ as it is a combinatorial model for the complex curve $Y(G)$, see theorem~\ref{main0}.

-So knowing the bipartite cuboid graph corresponding to $G$ (together with some extra data which allows one to distinguish $G$ from its conjugates, see theorem \ref{pointed}) is equivalent to having a nice fundamental domain (a special polygon) for $G$.
-In this note we show (section \ref{grfun}) that one can recover the graph with the extra data from the combinatorics of the right action of $G$ on the set of right cosets $G\setminus\Gamma$.
-Our approach is inspired by J.-P. Serre's book \cite{serre}.
-In section \ref{gen} we recall how one can deduce an independent set of generators for $G$, together with some other geometrical information on $G\setminus\Hh$, from a special polygon for $G$; we also show there how to obtain the above mentioned theorem of R. Kulkarni's (\cite[theorem on p.
-1055]{kulkarni}) from the results of \cite{serre}.
-In section \ref{red} we show how one can write a given element of $G$ as a product of the independent generators constructed in section \ref{gen}; we also show there how one can ``locate'' a given $z\in\Hh$ on the fundamental domain.
+{\bf Contents of the paper.} In this paper we show (section~\ref{grfun}) that one can recover the graph $\Xc(G)$ with all the extra data from the combinatorics of the right action of $\Gamma$ on the set of right cosets $G\setminus\Gamma$.
+Our approach is partially inspired by J.-P. Serre's book \cite{serre}.
+In section~\ref{gen} we recall how one can deduce an independent set of generators for $G$, together with some other geometrical information on $G\setminus\Hh$, from a special polygon for $G$; we also show there how to obtain R.~Kulkarni's theorem on representing $G$ as a free product (\cite[theorem on p.~1055]{kulkarni}) from the results of \cite{serre}.
+In section~\ref{red} we show how one can write a given element of $G$ as a product of the independent generators constructed in section~\ref{gen}; we also show there how one can ``locate'' a given $z\in\Hh$ on the fundamental domain.

+In section~\ref{aut_gr} we review several automorphism groups associated with $G$, and explain how our results can be used to compute some of those groups.
+The section contains several side results which may be of independent interest.
+For example, we identify $\Aut(\Xc(G))$ with $N_\Gamma(G)$ (proposition~\ref{aut_graph}), prove that $N_\Gamma(G)=N_{\PSL_2(\R)}(G)$ provided all cusps of the curve $X(G)$ have the same width (proposition~\ref{equal_width}), and give a simple proof that $\Aut(X(N))=\SL_2(\Z/N)/\{\pm I\}$ (proposition~\ref{aut_gamma_n}).
+The latter result is Theorem~4 in F.~Bars, A.~Kontogeorgis and X.~Xarles~\cite{bkx}, and may have been known earlier.
+The point of our proof is to illustrate the usefulness of the orbifold Euler characteristic when describing the automorphism groups of modular curves.